ceph/ceph/doc/man/8/ceph-bluestore-tool.rst

    Give a [0-1] number that represents quality of fragmentation in allocator.
    0 represents case when all free space is in one chunk.
 1 represents worst possible fragmentation.

+:command:`reshard` --path *osd path* --sharding *new sharding* [ --resharding-ctrl *control string* ]

+   Changes sharding of BlueStore's RocksDB.
+Sharding is build on top of RocksDB column families.
+   This option allows to test performance of *new sharding* without need to redeploy OSD.
+   Resharding is usually a long process, which involves walking through entire RocksDB key space and moving some of them to different column families.
+   Option --resharding-ctrl provides performance control over resharding process.
+   Interrupted resharding will prevent OSD from running.
+   Interrupted resharding does not corrupt data.
+It is always possible to continue previous resharding, or select any other sharding scheme, including reverting to original one.

 Options
 =======